omniV1/CST-321/src/Assignments/Topic2/mutex_sema/readme.md

 ### Why Synchronization is Better

-- Reliability: Synchronization mechanisms ensure that the program operates correctly under all conditions by preventing race conditions and data corruption.
+- **Reliability**: Synchronization mechanisms ensure that the program operates correctly under all conditions by preventing race conditions and data corruption.

-- Consistency: By controlling access to shared resources, synchronization guarantees that every thread sees a consistent view of the data.
+- **Consistency**: By controlling access to shared resources, synchronization guarantees that every thread sees a consistent view of the data.

-- Efficiency: Proper synchronization can lead to more efficient resource utilization, avoiding unnecessary waits or conflicts.
+- **Efficiency**: Proper synchronization can lead to more efficient resource utilization, avoiding unnecessary waits or conflicts.

-- Maintainability: While adding complexity, synchronization makes the program's behavior more predictable, which simplifies maintenance and debugging.
+- **Maintainability**: While adding complexity, synchronization makes the program's behavior more predictable, which simplifies maintenance and debugging.

 #### Unsynchronized version key code parts: